 ⇒ No additional prerequisites to fulfil.

-Your SP needs to support the SWITCH edu-ID private identity:
+If your SP shall support the SWITCH edu-ID private identity, check out your SP's

-Check out your SP's entry in the AAI Resource Registry with the Resource Inspector to disply the configuration details:
+entry in the AAI Resource Registry with the Resource Inspector

 That way, you can login to your SP with your SWITCH edu-ID account and properly test Single Logout, unless your SP's access control rules prevent your access ☺.